BenedictWilkins/world-of-bugs-experiments/README.md

 ## Experiments

-We [Weights and Biases](https://wandb.ai/) to to manage our experiments, see [here](https://wandb.ai/benedict-wilkins/WOB-Experiments) for model and training details (note the only one run is currently available).
+We used [Weights and Biases](https://wandb.ai/) to to manage our experiments, see [here](https://wandb.ai/benedict-wilkins/WOB-Experiments) for model and training details (note the only one run is currently available).

 ## Documentation